Home > Newborn Disorders > HMG-CoA lyase deficiency

 Clinical Characteristics

-With treatment, normal development and IQ are possible.
-However, severe episodes of hypoglycemia may still result in seizures and/or mental retardation.
-Without treatement, recurring metabolic crises, associated with illness or fasting, will likely result in developmental delay/mental retardation or death.
+Without treatment, recurring metabolic crises associated with illness or fasting will likely result in developmental delay/intellectual disability or death.
 Symptoms generally begin from infancy up to 3 years of age.
 Affected children may be healthy between metabolic crises.

 Initial signs/symptoms may include:

-• vomiting,
+• Vomiting

-• irritability,
+• Irritability

-• lethargy,
+• Lethargy

-• lab findings:
+• Lab findings:

 If not treated promptly and consistently, patients may experience:

-• failure to thrive,
+• Failure to thrive

-• hepatomegaly,
+• Hepatomegaly

-• seizures,
+• Seizures

-• apnea,
+• Apnea

-• death.
+• Death

-If the diagnosis is confirmed
+If the Diagnosis is Confirmed

 Resources